webOS-ports/org.webosports.app.browser/README.md

 10. Dropdown for search engine in Settings not working yet
 11. Tapping on App Menu when visible doesn't hide it.
 12. Authentication dialog doesn't look good on N4
+13. Error message is not correct when no network connection is available.

 To do:
 -----------